 The next few days things are back to normal.
 On the weekend, Robby brings Tim over to hangout in his room and we all get high there.
 We train him to not put his shoes on Robby’s bed.
 He’s a cut-up, taking his sneakers off and tossing them out the window.
 That night Dave leaves the back door open to Holy Family’s church, after altar boy practice.
 We sneak in and go up the bell tower to get high.
 It’s a great viewing spot with all the streets and fountains lit up below us.
 Robby gets antsy and crawls out onto the church roof.
 He pretends to jump off the roof.
 Tim and Dave run over and see him standing below.

 “Com’n.
 It’s easy.
 Just grab the drain pipe and slide down.”

 “Shut up,” Dave half-whispers.
 “You’ll wake up the priests.

 It’s too late, as lights go on in the rectory.
 Tim jumps on the drain spout and slides down.
 The rest of us run down the bell tower stairs where an angry, old priest stops us and proceeds to harangue us for trespassing.
 He lets everyone go except Dave, the altar boy.
 Led away by the ear, Dave is given additional punishment.
 We run off, finding Robby and Tim laughing their asses off at us in the bushes across the street from Holy Family.
 Off we go to get high at Robby’s.
 I’m confused by Tim’s foolish bravery and the idea that fags are wimps.
 I know I’m a wimp and Jeff always calls me a fag.
 Maybe all wimps aren’t fags, I hope.
 Or, maybe, all fags aren’t wimps, which explains Tim.
 I’m pretty sure that Jeff is a fag.
 He isn’t brave, just a bully to those smaller and younger than him.
 These thoughts run in my mind as I wait for Jeff to be through with me again.
-All I could think is that summer is almost done and he’ll be back to college soon.
+All I can think is that summer is almost done and he’ll be back to college soon.